-Roles

-A role is a defined set of valid Linux capabilities.
-The current set of all valid Linux capabilities can be found in the /usr/include/linux/capability.h kernel header file or by using the cap_names[] string array described in the cap_from_text(3) man page.
+Roles A role is a defined set of valid Linux capabilities.
+The current set of all valid Linux capabilities can be found in the /usr/include/linux/capability.h kernel header file or by using the cap_names [] string array described in the cap_from_text(3) man page.
 The capabilities are also described in full detail in Appendix C. In addition, the following capability keywords are pre-defined:

-all all capabilities (except cap_setcap)

-cap_fs_mask all file system-related capabilities

-none no capabilities whatsoever

-As the name implies, it is expected that different roles will be defined, based on the duties that various system users and groups need to perform.

-The format of a role entry in the capability.conf file is:

-role rolename capability_list

-Entries in the capability list can reference previously defined roles.
-For example, you can define a role called basic in the file and then add this role as one of your capabilities in the capability list of a subsequent role.
-Note that the capability list is a whitespace or comma separated list of capabilities that will be turned on in the user's inheritable set.

-Users A user is a standard Linux user login name that corresponds to a valid user with a login on the current system.
-User entries that do not correspond to valid users on the current system (verified by getpwnam(3)) are ignored.

-gecpwiram (57) are ignored.

-The format of a user entry in the capability.conf file is:

-user username rolename

-The special username '' can be used to assign a default role for users that do not match any listed users or have membership in a listed group:

-user default_rolename

-A group is a standard Linux group name that corresponds to a valid group defined on the current system.
-Group entries that do not correspond to valid groups on the current system (verified by getgrnam(3)) are ignored.

-The format of a group entry in the capability.conf file is:

-group groupname rolename

-Groups
+all cap_fs none mask all file sys lities (except cap_setcap) stem-related capabilities lities whatsoever on the duties that cted that different roles will be various system users and groups The format of a role entry in the o capability.conf file is: role rolename capability_list roles.
+For exam and then add th list of a subse whitespace or e nple, you can def iis role as one of y equent role.
+No In reference previously defined ine a role called basic in the file your capabilities in the capability the that the capability list is a l list of capabilities that will be set.
+Users valid user with a login on the cur to valid users on ogin name that corresponds to a rent system.
+User entries that do the current system (verified by The format of a user entry in the capability.conf file is: user username rolename used to assign a default role for d users or have membership in a user default_rolename Groups valid group def ined on the current to valid groups of oup name that corresponds to a nt system.
+Group entries that do n the current system (verified by The format of a group entry in the e capability.conf file is: group groupname rolename role admin all role desktopuser cap_sys_boot \ cap_sys_time